 His current position is Professor of Experimental Cancer Medicine, Honorary Consultant Medical Oncologist at the Royal Marsden Hospital and Institute of Cancer Research

 A Fellow of both the Royal College of Physicians in London and the Royal College of Physicians and Surgeons of Glasgow, Professor de Bono has received many awards during his career, including the American Society for Clinical Oncology (ASCO) Young Investigator Award, an ASCO Merit Award, and a Doris Duke Charitable Foundation Clinician-Scientist Faculty Award as well as an ESMO Award.
 Professor de Bono has been awarded research grants from the Cancer Research Campaign, Cancer Research UK, the Medical Research Council, the US National Institutes of Health, the American Association of Cancer Research, the Federation of European Cancer Societies, the American Society of Clinical Oncology, the Doris Duke Charitable Foundation, and the Mesothelioma Applied Research Foundation as well as the Prostate Cancer Foundation.
 In June 2012 he was elected Fellow of the Academy of Medical Sciences.
-He will act as Scientific Chair for ESMO Madrid 2014.

 Professor de Bono’s research interests are rationally designed molecular targeted therapies and prostate cancer.
 He works in the clinical drug development Phase I trials program at the Royal Marsden NHS Foundation Trust Hospital, and he has been involved in the early clinical development of more than 100 novel agents—many of which are now approved drugs, including abiraterone, MDV3100 and cabazitaxel for advanced prostate cancer.
 He led on the first-in-man studies of olaparib that first demonstrated antitumour activity for PARP inhibitors in BRCA carrier patients.
 Professor de Bono has authored more than 200 peer-reviewed articles and several book chapters.